 - 1 store-bought pound cake

 - 3 to 5 sprinkles and sugars

 These are the petit fours made for my niece's baby shower.
 I used chocolate for the flower.
-They went over good at the party everyone loved them and they were gone in no time.
+They went over well at the party; everyone loved them and they were gone in no time.

 I know they say they're easy to make and they are if you do it my way, but they are not if you try to get to perfect with them.
 So keep it simple and you won't get frustrated making them.
 You could use small cookie cutters to cut out shapes in your pound cake.

 You can also melt your frosting in a small crock pot the kind that is used for dips.
 I did that this time because I had so many to make and it worked well.

 In my old wartime cookbook, they are featured in the front of the book.
 I think they are something that were made all the time then and have become popular again.